oharaandrew314/mock-aws-java-sdk/README.md

 - java 8 and above
 - aws-java-sdk-\<service\> of your choice as they are not provided by this package; versions `1.11.300` and above

-## Gotchas

-- content-type cannot be inferred in file uploads on osx-java8 due to a [jvm bug](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=7133484)

-Java 8 and 11 are officially supported.

 ## Install

 Install the latest all-in-one package from Jitpack.